 - If it is a compulsory inspection, note which other contractors attended.
 Otherwise, ask the client how many other contractors are pricing the work.

 - Note additional information supplied by the client, as well as the answers to questions.
-Often clients emphasize specific points which are important to them, and by incorporating these items in the pricing submission it could turn the submission into a winning document.
+Often clients emphasize specific points that are important to them, and by incorporating these items in the pricing submission it could turn the submission into a winning document.

 It’s useful if the company has a standard document or checklist that can be used, and filled in during site visits.